How much can I borrow?

 Other lenders will only work from your limited company accounts net profit and salary or, for sole traders, gross income before tax as shown in your SA302 / tax calculations.

-Regardless of your self-employment status, some banks and building societies are happy to lend based on assessing just your latest year's income, rather than an average of the last two.
+Regardless of your trading status, some banks and building societies are happy to provide foreign currency mortgages to contractors based on assessing just your latest year's income, rather than an average of the last two.

 What documents do I need to show lenders?